mihirp161/dotMate/README.md

 To access a calendar tool, when the prompt:

-"What would you like to ask appears? "
+"What would you like to ask?" appears,

 Type a sentence something like: